lukemiller01/rocketstart-web/README.md

 This project is a MERN (MongoDB, Express, Node, React) application.
 Due to the simplicity of the product, a rendering framework was not used and Rocketstart is a SPA (single-page application).

 This project is also built on [Firebase Authentication](https://firebase.google.com/).
-Firebase Authentication provides a set of authentication tools to seamlessly log into a web or mobile app.
-Firebase is used client-side to protect routes in the client-side (authorization) and server-side to perform authentication actions.
+Firebase Authentication provides a set of authentication tools to seamlessly log in to a web or mobile app.
+Firebase is used client-side to protect routes (authorization) and server-side to perform authentication actions.

 This project is hosted on a [Render](https://render.com/) server.